lammps/lammps/doc/src/fix_mdi_aimd.rst

 LAMMPS was built with that package.
 See the :doc:`Build package
 <Build_package>` page for more info.

+Stored values by fix: energy, per-atoms forces, virial.

 To use LAMMPS as an MDI driver in conjunction with other MDI-enabled atomistic codes, the :doc:`units <units>` command should be used to specify *real* or *metal* units.
-This will ensure the correct unit conversions between LAMMPS and MDI units, which the other codes will also perform in their preferred units.
+This will ensure the correct unit conversions between LAMMPS and MDI units.
+The other code will also perform similar unit conversions into its preferred units.

 LAMMPS can also be used as an MDI driver in other unit choices it supports, e.g. *lj*, but then no unit conversion is performed.